-However, our domestic dogs are only getting an average of 33 minutes per day and nearly half of dogs only getting ’on the lead’ exercise rather than having the freedom to run free and explore their natural instincts.
+However, domestic dogs are only getting an average of 33 minutes per day and nearly half of dogs only getting ’on the lead’ exercise rather than having the freedom to run free and explore their natural instincts.
 Shockingly, as many as 3% of dogs are not being exercised at all!

-With that in mind, we ask what's the best dog toy, best dog training tool, most awesome doggy thing ever invented and one that can fulfill just about all of your dog's play, exercise and training needs?
+With that in mind, we ask what's the best dog toy, best dog training tool, most awesome doggy thing ever invented and one that can fulfil just about all of your dog's play, exercise and training needs?

 I give you…the humble tennis ball.

 Think about it.

 This IS the best dog toy ever invented.
 Nothing comes close, argues Ryan O'Meara.

 It’s shaped perfectly to fit in a dog’s mouth, even down to the natural curvature of the dog’s front teeth.